nehanandini3/pwn.college_neha/Practicing-Piping.md

 - `mkfifo /tmp/flag_fifo` in the first terminal to creates a named pipe.
 - `cat /tmp/flag_fifo` in the second terminal to start reading from the FIFO.
+- `/challenge/run > /tmp/flag_fifo` in the first terminal print the flag.

 ## Flag: